-Hair Design Diploma (HD12)
+Hair Designer Certificate (HD21)

 Entrance Dates Spring, Fall

-Length of Program 3 Terms
+Length of Program 3-4 Terms

-Credit Hours Required for Graduation (1325 hours required by Licensing Board) 40
+Credit Hours Required for Graduation 36

-Purpose: The Hair Design diploma program prepares students for careers in the field of cosmetology.
+Purpose: The Hair Designer certificate is a sequence of courses that prepare students for careers in the field of hair design.
 Learning opportunities develop academic and professional knowledge and skills required for job acquisition, retention, and advancement.
-The program emphasizes specialized training in safety, sanitation, state laws, rules and regulations, chemistry, anatomy and physiology, hair and scalp diseases and disorders, hair treatments and manipulations, hair shaping, hair styling, artificial hair, braiding/intertwining hair, chemical reformation and application, hair coloring, hair lightening, reception, sales, management, math, reading, writing, interpersonal relations development, computer skills, employability skills, and work ethics.
+The program emphasizes specialized training in safety, sanitation, state laws, manipulations, hair shaping, hair styling, artificial hair, braiding/intertwining hair, chemical reformation and application, hair coloring, hair lightening, reception, sales, management, and work ethics.
 The curriculum meets state licensing requirements of the State Board of Cosmetology.

-- Age 16 or older

-- High school diploma or GED

-- Completion of application process including placement test; or provide SAT or ACT scores
+- Age 16 or older or student with dual/joint enrollment in high school or GED® students seeking access to quality instruction at the postsecondary level - High school diploma or GED® - Completion of application process including placement test; or provide SAT or ACT scores

-- Must complete basic skills courses before entering the occupational courses which begin in the fall and spring - Must purchase malpractice insurance for program occupational courses; fee is non-refundable once the student has attended at least one day of class - Must have an up-to-date immunization record, including Tuberculosis (TB), for program occupational courses; Hepatitis (HBV) vaccination series is recommended
+- Must purchase malpractice insurance for program occupational courses; fee is non-refundable once the student has attended at least one day of class - It is recommended student have an up-to-date immunization record.
+Hepatitis (HBV) vaccination series is recommended, Tuberculosis (TB) test will be required - Must have computer access

-- Must earn a grade of "C" (2.0 GPA) or better in all Cosmetology courses in order to be eligible for state licensure - After obtaining a passing score on both the written and practical program examinations, a candidate must submit an application for licensure to the Georgia State Board of Cosmetology and Barbers with appropriate fee - Passing the written and practical exams do not guarantee licensure of the Georgia State Board of Cosmetology and Barbers.
-All criminal convictions and any board sanctions must be reviewed by the Georgia State Board of Cosmetology and Barbers as a consideration for licensure - Georgia Board of Cosmetology requires a cosmetology graduate to test and pass the exam within a 24-month period of graduation.
-Cosmetology classes will expire after 24 months and student will be required to retake Cosmetology courses
+- Must earn a grade of "C" (2.0 GPA) or better in all Cosmetology courses and graduate from program in order to be eligible for state licensure - After obtaining a passing score on both the written and practical program examinations, a candidate must submit an application for licensure to the Georgia State Board of Cosmetology and Barbers with appropriate fee - Passing the written and practical exams do not guarantee licensure of the Georgia State Board of Cosmetology and Barbers.
+All criminal convictions and any board sanctions must be reviewed by the Georgia State Board of Cosmetology and Barbers as a consideration for licensure - Program requires online, classroom, lab and practicum instruction

-Program Courses es Credits
+Program Courses Credits

-Basic Sl kills Cou rses Total 9 credit hours

-COLL 1010 College and Career Success Skills 3

-ENGL 1010 Fundamentals of English I 3

-MATH 1012 Foundations of Mathematics 3

-Occupa tional C ourses Total 31 credit hours
+Occupational Courses .
+Total 36 credit hours

 COSM 1000 Introduction to Cosmetology Theory 4

 COSM 1010 Chemical Texture Services 3

 COSM 1020 Hair Care and Treatment 3

 COSM 1030 Haircutting 3

 COSM 1040 Styling 3

 COSM 1050 Hair Color 3

+COSM 1080 Physical Hair Services Practicum 3

-COSM 1085 Hair Design Practicum I 4
+COSM 1090 Hair Services Practicum I 3

-COSM 1095 Hair Design Practicum II 4
+COSM 1100 Hair Services Practicum II 3

-COSM 1105 Hair Design Practicum III 4
+COSM 1110 Hair Services Practicum III 3

+COSM 1115 Hair Services Practicum IV 2

+COSM 1120 Salon Management 3

-Estimated cost of books and supplies for full program is approximately \$1200.
+Estimated cost of books and supplies for full program is approximately \$1000.
 This includes textbooks and work kits.
 This price does not include the cost of shoes, uniforms or manikins.
 Students are required to wear a solid black stylist lab jacket at all times in the classroom.
 Lab jacket must be worn during state board practices.
 Black scrub pants are to be worn with designated scrub top.
 Solid black or professional closed toe shoes must be worn.